 - It is recommended that users set their Log Out Interval to 2 hours (or more) so that their logins do not time out during the spin.
 To change the Log Out Interval, select My Profile from the dropdown menu under the Settings icon on the top navigation bar.
 The My Profile screen will be displayed with the Overview tab selected.
 Use the Log Out Interval dropdown menu to select a new amount of time.

 - Follow the steps in the “Adding a New Space” section of Spaces to create a Space and add the TCS - Domain Spinning v1.0 app to the Space.
 The final screen in this process will look like Figure 1.

 - Click the pencil icon to configure the app.
-The Configure App screen will appear (Figure 2).
+The Configure App screen will be displayed (Figure 2).

-- Owner: Enter the name of the Organization that will own any Indicators and other objects imported from the Domain-Spinning Workbench app, or use the $ button to select an owner from the list of variables that appears.
+- Owner: Enter the name of the Organization that will own any Indicators and other objects imported from the Domain-Spinning Workbench app, or use the $ button to select an owner from the list of variables that is displayed.

 - Tag to Apply to Objects Created During Import: Enter a Tag to apply to all objects imported from the app.
 A default Tag is provided.
 It may be modified if desired.

 - Types of DNS Records to Look Up: This field lists default DNS Lookup record types that the app will access.
 Add or remove any record types as desired.

 - Maximum Time of Results to Cache (in Days): The information generated by the app is stored in ThreatConnect’s Data Store.
 This field indicates the maximum amount of time the data is cached in the Data Store before it is refreshed upon another run of the app.
 The default amount of time is 14 days.